Does Diamox really help against altitude sickness?

 When and How Much to Take

 Diamox may be used for prophylaxis according to two schemes: when symptoms of altitude sickness appear and until they subside, or before the beginning of ascent and until its completion.
 The decision about prophylactic use should be made by each climber independently.
-Most often it depends on the general attitude to drugs dividing people into two types: "Better safe than sorry: a couple of pills will not make you worse" and "Let my body cope by itself, I will take pills as a last resort".

 Let's refer to the recommendations of